 More than 9,000 years ago the Nevada Spring Culture, ancestors of the contemporary indigenous people of the region, began their occupation of the Ash Meadows area.
-The Southern Paiute branch of the Shoshone, ancestors of contemporary Timbisha People, later took up seasonal residence here until they were displaced for the most part by Euro-American settlers after the mid-19th century.
+The Southern Paiute branch of the Shoshone, ancestors of contemporary Timbisha People, later took up seasonal residence here until they were displaced, for the most part, by Euro-American settlers after the mid-nineteenth century.

 Devils Hole pupfish are infamous among the conservation community.
 As the “poster fish” for conservation biology, C. diabolis seems to defy the assertion that small, isolated populations of organisms cannot possibly persist over time.
-Until very recently the scientific community has commonly held that C. diabolis has endured here for at least 10,000 years—possibly up to 20,000 within this nearly inhospitable submerged cavern environment.
-Key to their survival is the 19’x8′ “shallow shelf,” a portion of the long collapsed limestone roof providing the pupfish with crucial forage and spawning habitat.
-The shelf is covered with less than two feet of on average 92.3˚ Fahrenheit water containing very little dissolved oxygen.
-Although the pupfish spend most of their lives at the surface near the submerged shelf, they will occasionally swim up to 100 feet below its surface into the aphotic reaches of the fissure near Anvil Rock.
-Overall, their short 10-to-14-month life span hangs in a precarious balance.
-These tiny, seemingly resilient wonders will be lucky to survive a newly projected 28 to 32 percent risk of extinction over the next 20 years.
+Until very recently the scientific community has commonly held that C. diabolis has endured here for at least 10,000 years—possibly up to 20,000—within this nearly inhospitable submerged cavern environment.
+Key to their survival is the 19 by 8 foot “shallow shelf,” a portion of the long collapsed limestone roof providing the pupfish with crucial foraging and spawning habitat.
+The shelf is covered with less than two feet of, on average, 92.3˚ Fahrenheit water containing very little dissolved oxygen.
+Although the pupfish spend most of their lives at the surface, near the submerged shelf, they will occasionally swim up to 100 feet below its surface into the aphotic reaches of the fissure near Anvil Rock.
+Overall, their short ten-to-fourteen-month life span hangs in a precarious balance.
+These tiny, seemingly resilient, wonders will be lucky to survive a newly projected 28 to 32 percent risk of extinction over the next twenty years.

-This fragile ecosystem in which wild C. diabolis are completely dependent upon is susceptible to an array of environmental disturbances, including decline of the pool’s water level primarily resulting from water withdrawals at area production wells.
-Seasonal fluctuations, drought, flash floods and on occasion, reverberations from a distant earthquake also contribute.
-The fissure’s physical orientation, structure, seasonal conditions, the amount and duration of sunlight reaching the shelf along with many other environmental factors control food availability and overall productivity of C. diabolis’ sole natural habitat.
+This fragile ecosystem in which wild C. diabolis are completely dependent is susceptible to an array of environmental disturbances, including declining water levels primarily resulting from water withdrawals at nearby production wells.
+The fissure’s physical orientation, structure, the amount and duration of sunlight reaching the shelf along with many other environmental variables control food availability and overall productivity within C. diabolis’ sole natural habitat.
 Combined, these factors determine the species resilience and its ongoing survival—month-to-month, year-to-year, millennia-to-millennia.
-Considering this barrage of environmental hazards, climate change and other complications arising from anthropogenic impacts, it is miraculous that Devils Hole pupfish have managed to flourish here at all.
+Considering these continuous environmental impacts along with imminent climate change and other complications arising from anthropogenic activity, it is miraculous that Devils Hole pupfish have managed to flourish here at all.

 How and when C. diabolis ended up in Devils Hole is a continuing mystery.
 Earlier mitochondrial DNA analysis suggested that Devils Hole pupfish genetically diverged from its closest relative, C. nevadensis mionectes between 200,000 and 600,000 years ago, though this molecular dating technique is fraught with inconsistencies.
 Additionally, these dates conflict with the scientific determination that C. diabolis could not have colonized the pool before 60,000 years ago when the fissure opened up to the sky, enabling life to thrive within it through the process of photosynthesis.